Accessible Emails: How to Design and Code them the Right Way

 What is Accessibility in Emails?

-Accessibility in emails is the practice of designing your email content in such a way that it removes barriers for your subscribers with disabilities and lets them access, perceive and interact with the content.
+Email accessibility is the practice of designing your email content in such a way that it removes barriers for your subscribers with disabilities and lets them access, perceive and interact with the content.
 Not just for people with disabilities, but accessible content is more readable, logical and more usable by everyone.

 Good accessibility means good usability and good usability means good business!